 Once any of the above tools are connected, Axonius allows for an aggregated search on installed software by name.
 This means that a query can return a device seen with certain remote access tools regardless of which data source has seen it.

-In addition to the query above, you could simply create a chart to segment values for the Installed Software: Software Name field to search for common remote access tools.
+You could also simply create a chart to segment values for the Installed Software: Software Name field to search for common remote access tools.